The Holy Spirit or my conscience?

 Praise the Lord!
 (Hallelujah!)- Psalm 150:1-6 (AMP)

-Verses 1 and 6 answers the question WHO.
+Verses 1 and 6 answer the question WHO.
 Who should be praised?
 The answer is God.
 Who should praise God?
 Everything that has breath.
 If you are breathing, then you are to praise God.
 That goes beyond human beings to include every living creature on the face of the earth.

 I can confidently write that Psalm 150 is a complete journalistic report on praising God.
 Hallelujah!
 It qualifies for a headline.
 Symbolically, it is also the last psalm.